zlukich/objectify/README.md

 * 1. Step
 * 2. Step

+## Data

+link to data archive that can be downloaded here

 ## Important remarks

 I want to describe here information about best practices, and possible errors while working with this package